-- Indigestion, lack of taste, respiratory conditions, fistula, in diseases of Vata imbalance, vomiting, anemia, liver diseases, skin diseases, haemorrhoids, urinary tract conditions.
+- Indigestion, lack of taste, respiratory conditions, fistula, in diseases of Vata imbalance, vomiting, anemia, liver diseases, skin diseases, hemorrhoids, urinary tract conditions, cough, jaundice.

 - It is used as a general health tonic.

 - Dasamoolarishta is also used for ladies having problem with conception and pregnancy.